The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

 For the 13 million Australians who rely on private health insurance, we have taken steps to make private health insurance more affordable.
 We are also requiring private insurers to categorise products as: gold; silver; bronze; basic, and use standardised definitions to make it clear what’s covered and what isn’t.

-From 2018, all 12 and 13-year-old girls and boys will have free access to the Gardasil 9 Vaccine, to protect them from the HPV virus.
+From 2018, all 12 and 13-year-old girls and boys will have free access to the Gardasil 9 Vaccine, to protect them from the HPV virus and cervical and other cancers.

 Our No Jab, No Pay policy is protecting children from preventable diseases.
 Around 210,000 extra children were vaccinated in its first year.